labgrid-project/labgrid/doc/configuration.rst

   - prompt (regex): u-boot prompt to match
   - password (str): optional u-boot unlock password
   - init_commands (tuple): tuple of commands to execute after matching the prompt

 BareboxDriver
 ~~~~~~~~~~~~~

-An BareboxDriver interfaces with a barebox bootloader via a `ConsoleProtocol`.
+A BareboxDriver interfaces with a barebox bootloader via a `ConsoleProtocol`.

 Binds to:
   - :any:`ConsoleProtocol`